Q: What is your track record?

 Q: How often do you trade?

-Q: Do you use stop-loss orders?
+Q: Do you use stop-losses?

-Q: Why don’t you use options?
+Q: Why don’t you do more with options?

 Q: How long have you been doing this?